philwhiles/frettler/README.md

 Yeah, about that last one - frettler assumes every banjo has equal length strings.
 The shortened fifth string on most standard banjos is somethng I need to work out how to handle.
 Watch this space.

-THe chord calculation used in the VERTICAL view is definately a work in progress.
+The chord calculation used in the VERTICAL view is definately a work in progress.
 It appears to work for standard six string guitar, open string chords, but for anything else, take the chord fingerings calculated with a pinch of salt.
 I already know its calculation for C Major with a seven string guitar is a bit out of whack, and that is probably an indication that it will fall short elsewhere.